Jesus Christ Lives in You

 Paul urged the Corinthians to realise that just as Jesus Christ lived in him, so too ‘Jesus Christ is in you’ (v.5).
 Paul talks far more often of us being in Christ than Christ in us.
 Nevertheless, the passages in which he puts it the other way round are remarkable.
 In Colossians 1:27 Paul writes, ‘Christ in you, the hope of glory’, and here too he writes about Christ being in you, and the difference it makes: ‘Do you not realise that Christ Jesus is in you?’
 (2 Corinthians 13:5).

 This is what turns our weakness into strength (v.9).
 This is why he prayed for their perfection (v.9), and was able to urge them to ‘aim for perfection’ (v.11).

 Of course, none of us will reach perfection in this life.
 Being a perfectionist is unhealthy.
 But we can all aim to live in a perfect relationship with God and with one another.
 He appealed to them, ‘be of one mind, live in peace.
 And the God of love and peace will be with you’ (v.11).

-Lord, thank you that you live within me.
+Lord, thank you that you live within me by your Spirit.
 May your amazing grace flow out of everything I do.
 Fill me today with the knowledge of your extravagant love and the intimate friendship of your Holy Spirit.

 It is the result of Pentecost that the Spirit of Christ comes to live within you.
-God’s love for you is poured into your heart by the Holy Spirit of Jesus (Romans 5:5).
-It is his Spirit who gives you the realisation that you are a child of God and that Christ lives in you.
+God’s love for you is poured into your hearts by the Holy Spirit of Jesus (Romans 5:5).
+It is his Spirit who gives you the realisation that you are a child of God, and that Christ lives in you.